ktam512/leetcode/LeetcodeEasyProblems/_100. Same Tree/README.md

+(IMPORTANT PROBLEM, we will use it many time in later problems)
 ## Common error

 - It’s very easy to forget all of the null option for both trees.
 Aside from the case that p and q exist and have values, we have 3 different case: